eBay/accessibility-ruleset-runner/examples/java/README.md

 #### Run Rulesets

-Results from the Custom Ruleset and the aXe Ruleset are combined into a single JSON object.
+Results from the <a href="rulesets#custom-ruleset">Custom Ruleset</a> and the <a href="rulesets#axe-ruleset">aXe Ruleset</a> are combined into a single JSON object.
 This step can be modified to change how the rulesets are executed.

 #### Process Results